Ronald Reagan High School (San Antonio): History

 After voters approved the bond issue, construction began on the 84 acre campus.
 Spaw Glass was the general contractor for the project.
-The name "Ronald Reagan" was chosen by future students of the school (those currently in attendance at other North East schools) from a list selected by the district's Board of Trustees.
+The name "Ronald Reagan" was chosen by future students of the school (those currently in attendance at other North East schools) from a list selected by the district's board of trustees.
 A spirit committee selected the mascot "Rattlers" from three finalists and chose green, silver, and black as the school colors.

-As construction nearing the end, problems with the tiling in some classrooms led to the discovery of a previously unknown spring under the foundation of the building.
-This caused cracks and potentially long-lasting damage to the brand new school.
-Despite this, Reagan opened to much fanfare in August 1999, although constructions issues related to the underground spring prevented use of some classroom facilities well into the school's first year.

 The opening of Lady Bird Johnson High School in 2008 relieved overcrowding at Reagan as San Antonio's population continued booming in the early part of the 2000s.

 Band

-The Ronald Reagan High School Marching Band has been in existence since the school was opened.
-With the exception of the 2009 BOA Arlington regional, the band has been placed in the finals at every regional entered since the school's beginning.
-Not only does the Ronald Reagan Marching Band compete in the Texas University Interscholastic League marching competition held every other year, it also enters annually in various Bands of America events including the regionals in Arlington, Texas, and Houston, Texas, the Super Regional in San Antonio, as well as the Grand National BOA competition held in Indianapolis, Indiana.
-The band placed second in 2003 and 2005, eleventh in 2002 and 2012, seventh in 2016, and ninth in 2021.
-The band also participated in nationals in 2007, making semi-finals but missing finals.
-In 2006, Reagan tied for third in the state of Texas at the UIL State Marching Contest Finals.
-In 2012, Reagan placed third at the UIL State Marching Contest Prelims, and in 2014 the band placed 5th in the state.
-In 2018, the band placed second at BOA Super Regional San Antonio.
-In 2019 the band had been selected to march in the 2018 Rose Parade in Pasadena, California and the 2019 Macy's Thanksgiving Day Parade in New York City.
-In 2019, the band was crowned the BOA San Antonio Super Regional Champion with "Secret World”.
-Their finals performance achieved the highest BOA Super Regional score of all time, with a 97.3.
+The Reagan Marching Band has been in existence since the school was opened in 1999.
+With the exception of the 2009 BOA Arlington regional, the band has made the finals at every regional contest entered.
+The band competes in the Texas University Interscholastic League marching competition held every other year, and competes annually in different Bands of America events, including the regionals in Arlington, Texas, and Houston, Texas, the super regionals in San Antonio, and the Grand National competition in Indianapolis, Indiana.

+Two of the band’s recent major performances were the 2018 Rose Parade in Pasadena, California, and the 2019 Macy's Thanksgiving Day Parade in New York City.